ohmp/james-project/inconsistencies.md

  - if updating `mailboxRecents` fails then `applicableFlag` should still be updated (if applicable)
  - if updating `mailboxRecents` fails then `firstUnseen` should still be updated (if applicable)

-https://github.com/linagora/james-project/pull/3150 shows the first encoutered errors aborts the overall pipeline.
+https://github.com/linagora/james-project/pull/3150 shows the first encoutered errors aborts the overall pipeline, and proposes a fix for it.
+It is merged but we remain to write systematic tests for this.

 [JIRA](https://issues.apache.org/jira/browse/JAMES-3075)